crusher-dev/documentation/docs/reference/sql/create-table.md

 - `valueBlockSize` - index storage parameter.
-This value is optional and will default to the value of [configuration key](/docs/reference/configuration/) `cairo.index.value.block.size`. `valueBlockSize` tells QuestDB how many row IDs to store in a single storage block on disk.
+This value is optional and will default to the value of [configuration key](/docs/reference/configuration/) `cairo.index.value.block.size`. `valueBlockSize` tells Crusher how many row IDs to store in a single storage block on disk.
 Consider the following example.
 Your table has 200 unique stock symbols and 1,000,000,000 stock quotes over time.
 Index will have to store 1,000,000,000/200 row IDs for each symbol, e.g. 5,000,000 per symbol.
-When `valueBlockSize` is 1,048,576 QuestDB will use 5 blocks to store the row IDs, but when `valueBlockSize` is 1,024, block count will be 4,883.
+When `valueBlockSize` is 1,048,576 Crusher will use 5 blocks to store the row IDs, but when `valueBlockSize` is 1,024, block count will be 4,883.
 To attain better performance the fewer blocks are used to store row IDs the better.
 At the same time over-sizing